Resisting Arrest

 - Background checks

-Even misdemeanor convictions can create complications for healthcare workers, commercial drivers, teachers, nurses, government employees, and individuals holding professional licenses.
+Even misdemeanor convictions can create complications for healthcare professionals, teachers, nurses, commercial drivers, government employees, and individuals who hold professional licenses.

 Common Situations That Lead to Resisting Arrest Charges